Volantarius/volantarius.github.io/index.md

 # Portfolio

 Hello!
 I do a lot of projects that are aided by learning new tools, and solving problems.
+Self taught and always been open to criticism and self improving.
+Most of my finished work are recreations of maps from other games.

 <volantarius@gmail.com>
 Or any other way you know me from!

 # Hammer

 I have used Source's Hammer Editor since 2007.
-Self taught and always been open to criticism and self improving.
-Most of my finished work are recreations of maps from other games.
+This is the program that has gotten me so interested in how games are made.
+Here's some of my history of what I ended up doing in Hammer.

 ## 2012